Need help starting, finishing, or perfecting your novel? I can help with that! Learn more about story coaching and beta reader feedback.

 Writing Irresistible Kidlit: The Ultimate Guide to Crafting Fiction for Young Adult and Middle Grade Readers by Mary Kole.
 I highly highly recommend this book to all writers, not just those writing YA and MG.
 So many books on writing cover the same ideas, but this book contains helpful ideas and information I haven’t read anywhere else.
 Also check out Mary Kole’s extremely helpful website, which is CHOCK FULL of great advice.
 Seriously, if you’re writing for a YA or MG audience, you need to spend some time with Mary Kole.

 Save the Cat!
 The Last Book on Screenwriting You’ll Ever Need by Blake Snyder.
 This is technically a book about screenwriting, but it’s extremely helpful for us writers who struggle with plot.
-This is the definitive handbook on how a satisfying story is put together.
+Equally helpful is Save the Cat Writes a Novel: The Last Book on Novel Writing You’ll Ever Need by Jessica Brody.
+I keep a copy of this book on my desk and refer to it constantly.

 On Writing: A Memoir of the Craft by Stephen King.
 This brutally-honest book is sprinkled with wise little gems of advice.
 Stephen King is one of the most prolific writers of our time; it’s interesting to read about his struggles, and learn how he creates his work.
 Speaking of Stephen King, I love this comic from Zen Pencils about King’s writing desk.